barisulusoy/barisulusoy/README.md

 ---

-- 🔭 I'm currently working on **Image Processing Algorithms**.
+- 🔭 I am a **Computer Vision Engineer** working in a private company in Istanbul, who is passionate about working, constantly striving to improve himself.
-- 🌱 I’m currently **OpenCV, Keras, Tensorflow, ROS** 🤣.
+- 🌱 I’m currently using **Halcon, OpenCV, Keras and Tensorflow** 🤣.
+- I develop my projects mainly using **Python and C#** programming languages.
-- 📝 I regularly write blogs on [http://www.alternatifmuhendis.com/](http://www.alternatifmuhendis.com/) and [https://blog.t3otomasyon.com/](https://blog.t3otomasyon.com/)
+- 📝 I regularly write blogs on [http://www.alternatifmuhendis.com/](http://www.alternatifmuhendis.com/).
-- 🥅 2021 Goals: To develop more computer vision projects.
+- 🥅 2022 Goals: To develop more computer vision projects.
 - ⚡ Fun fact: I love reading books and watching movies.
-- 💬 Ask me about **OpenCV, Tensorflow, Keras and ROS**
+- 💬 Ask me about **Halcon, OpenCV, Tensorflow and Keras**.
-- 📫 How to reach me **baris.ulusy@gmail.com**
+- 📫 How to reach me **baris.ulusy@gmail.com**.

 ---